Patients: Make Sure You Are Fully Informed Prior to Treatment

 - Ask for definitions: No one should be embarrassed to ask a provider to explain any unclear terminology.

 - Identify treatment alternatives: Always ask if less risky treatments are available.
-If so, find out about expected outcomes and risks of these treatments as well.
+If so, find out about the expected outcomes and risks of these treatments as well.

 - Ask about the treating provider’s experience: Establish which health care provider will perform the procedure — and his or her past experience.